-The castle was built of wood on a semi-circular, earth mound about 13 meters in diameter and today’s height reaching up to 4.5 meters.
-There are no traces of the moat or defensive ditch.
-On the hill there are ruins of a building with dimensions of 6.7 to 7.5 meters with walls about 1 meter thick, above a basement with massive foundations.
+The castle was probably built of wood on a semicircular earth mound with a diameter of about 13 meters and today’s height of up to 4.5 meters.
+There are no traces of the moat or a defensive ditch, but the whole thing was on a natural outcrop of the area about 46 x 40 meters.
+On the mound, a building measuring 6.7 by 7.5 meters was later erected with walls about 1 meter thick, placed above the basement with massive foundations.
 Above it, the building had at least two more storeys.
-In the south-west corner there was a fireplace and on the opposite side there was a staircase.
-The building is described as a warning tower from the 16th century or a hunting lodge of abbots from Cymer.
+There was a fireplace in the south-west corner, and a staircase on the opposite side.
+The building could have been a 16th century watchtower or a hunting lodge of the abbots of Cymer.

 The early medieval castle has not survived to modern times.
 While its location has been correctly established (which is not certain), today you can only see a mound and relics of a later building from the 16th century, in the form of two stone walls, nowadays up to about 4 meters high.
 Admission to the mound is free, although it is located on a private property.
 Other possible locations for a medieval castle are Garthmaelan-bach in close proximity, further downhill, where there are ramparts relics near the farm, and the Pentre Farm at the edge of the valley at the confluence of two rivers.
 There is an earthen mound at Pentre Farm, which in the course of research conducted in 1871 turned out to be a prehistoric burial mound, but perhaps used by medieval builders.